chauff/cse1500-web-transcripts/_lectures/design.md

 ### Aesthetics matter (of course!)

 This may be obvious, but the look and feel of an application of course also influences both the users' *perceived* usability as well as the *actual* usability.
-A popular research work measuring these effect is that of [Sonderegger & Sauer](https://www.sciencedirect.com/science/article/pii/S0003687009001148).
-They conducted an experiment with an objectively ugly and and objectively good looking mobile phone prototype: not only did the study participants rate the ugly phone as being less usable, they actually performed worse in a given task than the participants receiving the good looking device.
+An insightful piece of research conducted by [Sonderegger & Sauer](https://www.sciencedirect.com/science/article/pii/S0003687009001148) has measured this influence.
+They conducted an experiment with an objectively ugly and an objectively good looking mobile phone prototype: not only did the study participants rate the ugly phone as being less usable, they actually performed worse in a given task than the participants receiving the good looking device.

 ### Expectations vs. reality: usability testing

-Our expectations of web users are often not grounded in reality.
+Our expectations of web users are often *not* grounded in reality.
 We may expect users to be **rational**, **attentive** and having a **clear goal** in mind.

-Instead, the average user:
+Instead, the average web user:

 - quickly scans a web page (not even reading it);
 - decides within seconds whether or not a site is worth their attention (research on so-called *dwell time* has shown this [again](https://dl.acm.org/citation.cfm?id=1835513) and [again](https://dl.acm.org/citation.cfm?id=2835833));